SolderedElectronics/Inkplate-documentation/source/arduino.rst

 | GPB1 is used for enabling battery reading (if Batt solder bridge is bridged between second and third pad)
 | GPB2, GPB3 and GPB4 are used for reading touchpad (if Touchpad solder bridges are bridged between second pad and third pad).

-| MCP is started inside Inkplate.begin() function so you need only to call that and everything is set for MCP.
+| IO Expander is started inside Inkplate.begin() function so you need only to call that and everything is set for IO Expander.

-| Inkplate 6COLOR has only one MCP used as external IO expander.
+| Inkplate 6COLOR has only one IO Expander used as external IO expander.

-| Inkplate 2 has none MCPs so all this functions will not work on Inkplate 2
+| Inkplate 2 has none IO Expanders so all this functions will not work on Inkplate 2

 .. code-block:: c